jonwinkes99/411_wk5_day1_mapstatetoprops/README.md

 #### Project Work

 * Let's start with the `Home` component.
-Navigate to it and notice that is is importing `cars.json` and mapping through that to display the cars.
+Navigate to it and notice that is importing `cars.json` and mapping through that to display the cars.
 We want to attach "cars" to the "props" of this component so that it can be re-used.
 Under the "containers" folder, create a new file called `Home.js`.

 * Inside `Home.js` do the following:
     * Import "connect" from "react-redux"